pbalduino/menios/docs/road_to_shell.md

 **Status:** In progress

 - [x] Boot-time launcher (`user_init_launch`) queues a dedicated init process.
-- [x] Minimal init ELF prints a banner so the boot sequence confirms PID 1 is running.
+- [ ] Minimal init ELF prints a banner so the boot sequence confirms PID 1 is running (stdout still needs to be re-bound to `/dev/tty0`).
 - [ ] Provide default environment variables (`PATH`, `HOME`), chdir to `/` and
       dup `/dev/tty0` onto the standard streams.
 - [x] Replace the temporary idle loop with logic that `execve`s the next stage